The Bureau: XCOM Declassified: Plot

 Over the following weeks, Carter leads teams of agents across the country to retrieve important personnel, defend strategic sites, and recover what alien technology they can for research.
-Gradually, the bureau pieces together the Outsiders' motives: to conquer the Earth and terraform it into a new home world while simultaneously enslaving humanity.
+Gradually, the bureau pieces together the Outsiders' motives: to conquer the Earth and xenoform it into a new home world while simultaneously enslaving humanity.
 The interrogation of an Outsider infiltrator, who Carter can gradually bring over to their side via persuasion, reveals that their species is commanded by an entity known as Origin through a psionic network called Mosaic, which the Infiltrator was disconnected from.
 Carter's team travels through a portal to the Outsider home world using the Avenger, a flying saucer XCOM has developed.
 There, Carter discovers that Mosaic is powered by an enslaved Ethereal, a being of pure energy with immense psionic power.
 The Outsiders have been searching for a dormant Ethereal on Earth (which is what was inside Carter's briefcase) that now inhabits his body.
 He manages to capture Origin's Ethereal, detonates a bomb at Mosaic's entry point, and returns to Earth.

 At XCOM's base, the captured Ethereal named Shamash psionically contacts the Ethereal inside of Carter, Asaru.
 It becomes apparent that the player has actually been playing as Asaru.
 In its recently awakened state, Asaru believed itself to be human and psionically controlling William Carter.
 Shamash claims that because both the Outsiders and humans have learned how to capture Ethereals, the humans must be destroyed so that a force like Mosaic is never rebuilt.
 Upon hearing this, Carter manages to temporarily break free of Asaru and kills Shamash, who goes on to believe that Asaru will enslave them anyway.
 XCOM's base is discovered by the Outsiders after Faulke forces Weir, a previously retrieved cryptologist, to reconnect the Infiltrator to find where Origin is hiding and Carter attempts to defend it while attempting to break free from Asaru's control.
 Carter plants an explosive device with a thirty-second timer because he believes that the Ethereal will never allow him to be free.